 Antiretroviral treatment failure poses a constant threat at both the individual and collective levels, as it can lead to the spread of drug-resistant viruses.
 The prevalence of primary resistance has been estimated at 10.2% in Europe (2) and 12.2% in North America (3).
 Among patients experiencing virological failure under treatment, the prevalence of acquired resistance to antiretroviral therapy (ART) reached 56% (4).

-In Africa, this prevalence rangs from 17% in West Africa to 23% in Southern Africa (5,6).
+In Africa, this prevalence ranges from 17% in West Africa to 23% in Southern Africa (5,6).

-The general objective of this work is to analyze the epidemiology of second-line treatment use among people living with HIV (PLHIV) at the aforementioned center located in Dakar, Senegal.
+The general objective of this work is to analyze the epidemiology of second-line treatment use among people living with HIV (PLHIV) at the aforementioned Cardinal Hyacinthe Thiandoum Health (CHT) center located in Dakar, Senegal.

-Patients and Methods : Study setting : This study was conducted at a Health Promotion Center located in Dakar, in the Northern District.
+Patients and Methods : Study setting : This study was conducted at a Health Promotion Center located in Dakar, Northern District.

 Study design : We carried out a retrospective cross-sectional study from January 2019 to December 2023, based on medical records of PLHIV.